- Our benchmark of 7 Luxury Retail sites shows that Luxury Homepages and Product Pages perform well overall

 This gives the user a chance to revert faulty autocorrection (in the event the system’s correction is simply wrong) and supports the rare cases where product names have intentionally been named with misspellings (in order to achieve a certain word play or “brand play”).

-For inspiration on On-Site Search consider looking closer at Jimmy Choo, where the desktop site performs “Acceptable” and the mobile site performs “Decent” (the best of any Luxury benchmarked sites).
+For inspiration on On-Site Search consider looking closer at Jimmy Choo, where the desktop site performs “Decent” and the mobile site performs “Good” (the best of any Luxury benchmarked sites).

 Luxury sites have a tendency to focus on thumbnails rather than product details, likely due to the highly visual nature of their products and the high costs associated with each.